About the Collective Unconscious

-The term "archetype" occurs as early as Philo Judaeus, with reference to the Imago Dei (God-image) in man.
-It can also be found in Irenaeus, who says: "The creator of the world did not fashion
+"archetype" occurs as early as Philo Judaeus, with reference to the Imago Dei (God-image) in man.
+It can also be found in Irenaeus, who says: "The creator of the world did not fashion these things

 (archetypal light).
 The term occurs several times in Dionysius the Areopagite, as for instance in De caelesti hierarchia, II, 4: "immaterial Archetypes," and in De divinis nominibus, I,